soniaisiganporia/awesome-cassandra/README.md

 - [Netflix: Staash](https://github.com/Netflix/staash) - A language-agnostic as well as storage-agnostic web interface for storing data into persistent storage systems, the metadata layer abstracts a lot of storage details and the pattern automation APIs take care of automating common data access patterns.
 - [cql-vim](https://github.com/elubow/cql-vim) - Cassandra CQL Syntax Highlighter for Vim.
 - [Presto](https://prestodb.io/) - Distributed SQL Query Engine for Big Data.
 Presto allows querying data where it lives, including Hive, Cassandra, relational databases or even proprietary data stores.
-- [Sstable Tools](https://github.com/tolbertam/sstable-tools) - A toolkit for parsing, creating and doing other fun stuff with Cassandra 3.x SSTables.
+- [SSTable Tools](https://github.com/tolbertam/sstable-tools) - A toolkit for parsing, creating and doing other fun stuff with Cassandra 3.x SSTables.
 - [cassandra-exporter](https://github.com/masumsoft/cassandra-exporter) - Simple Tool to Export / Import Cassandra Tables into JSON.
-- [Cassandra SStable Tools](https://github.com/instaclustr/cassandra-sstable-tools) - A few different tools combined into one that helps admins get summaries, metadata, partition info, cell info.
+- [Cassandra SStable Tools](https://github.com/instaclustr/cassandra-sstable-tools) - Multiple different tools combined into one that helps admins get summaries, metadata, partition info, cell info.
-- [Cassandra-Client](https://github.com/Kindrat/cassandra-client) - A simple gui tool for browsing tables and data in Cassandra.
+- [Cassandra-Client](https://github.com/Kindrat/cassandra-client) - Simple gui tool for browsing tables and data in Cassandra.
 - [CQL Data Modeler](https://www.sestevez.com/sestevez/CassandraDataModeler/) - A very useful tool to test out a CQL schema and visualize what the partition would like in relationship to the columns and rows.
 - [Cassandra Snapshot Backup](https://github.com/avinash-mishra/cassandra_snapshot_backup) - A quick and easy way to snapshot files in a Cassandra database and back them up using Ansible.
 - [Slothsandra](https://github.com/MacKittipat/slothsandra) - An integration for Cassandra with the Slack app, which stores old messages that Slack no longer does itself.